Active Learning a Convex Body in Low Dimensions: Introduction

-\myparagraph{Additional motivation \& some previous work.} \begin{compactenumA} \item \emph{Separation oracles.} The use of separation oracles is a common tool in optimization (e.g., solving exponentially large linear programs) and operations research.
+\myparagraph{Separation oracles.} The use of separation oracles is a common tool in optimization (e.g., solving exponentially large linear programs) and operations research.
 It is natural to ask what other problems can be solved efficiently when given access to this specific type of oracle.
+For example, B{\'{a}}r{\'{a}}ny and F{\"{u}}redi \cite{bf-cvd-87} study the problem of computing the volume of a convex body in $\Re^d$ given access to a separation oracle.

-\item \emph{Other types of oracles.} Various models of computation utilizing oracles have been previously studied within the community.
-Examples of other models include nearest-neighbor oracles (i.e., black-box access to nearest neighbor queries over a point set $\PS$) \cite{hkmr-sevps-16}, and proximity probes (which given a convex polygon $\body$ and a query $\query$, returns the distance from $\query$ to $\body$) \cite{pavg-eppam-13}.
-It is reasonable to ask what classification-type problems can be solved with few oracle queries when using separation oracles.
+\myparagraph{Other types of oracles.} Various models of computation utilizing oracles have been previously studied within the computational geometry community.
+Examples of other models include nearest-neighbor oracles (i.e., black-box access to nearest neighbor queries over a point set $\PS$) \cite{hkmr-sevps-16}, proximity probes (in which given a convex polygon $\body$ and a query $\query$, returns the distance from $\query$ to $\body$) \cite{pavg-eppam-13}, and linear queries.
+Recently, Ezra and Sharir \cite{es-nqbplha-19} gave an improved algorithm for the problem of point location in an arrangement of hyperplanes.
+Here, a \emph{linear query} consists of a point $x$ and a hyperplane $h$, and outputs either that $x$ lies on $h$, or else the side of $h$ contains $x$.
+Alternatively, their problem can be interpreted as querying whether or not a given point lies in a halfspace $h^+$.
+Here, we study the more general problem as the convex body can be the intersection of many halfspaces.

-Furthermore, other types of active learning models (in addition membership query model) have also been studied within the learning community, see, for example, \cite{a-qcl-87}.
+Furthermore, other types of active learning models (in addition to the membership query model) have also been studied within the learning community, see, for example, \cite{a-qcl-87}.

-\item \emph{Active learning.} As discussed, the problem at hand can be interpreted as active learning a convex body in relation to a set of points $\PS$ that need to be classified (as either inside or outside the body), where the queries are via a separation oracle.
-We are unaware of any work directly on this problem in the theory community, while there is some work in the machine learning community that studies related active learning classification problems \cite{cal-igwal-94, gg-oalumi-07, s-alls-09}.
-Specifically, Cohn \etal\cite{cal-igwal-94} propose a similar problem to ours.
-For example, when the unknown body to be learned is an axis-parallel rectangle in the plane, they use neural networks to both learn and decide how to best query the oracle.
+\myparagraph{Active learning.} As discussed, the problem at hand can be interpreted as active-learning a convex body in relation to a set of points $\PS$ that need to be classified (as either inside or outside the body), where the queries are via a separation oracle.
+We are unaware of any work directly on this problem in the computational geometry community, while there is some work in the learning community that studies related active-learning classification problems \cite{cal-igwal-94,gg-oalumi-07,s-alls-09,klmz-accq-17}.